Simple Analysis of Sparse, Sign-Consistent JL: Simple Proof of Theorem

 In order to analyze $\norm{Z}_p$, we view $Z$ as a quadratic form $\frac{1}{s}\sigma^T A \sigma$, where the vector $\sigma$ is an $n$-dimensional vector of independent Rademachers, and $A = (a_{i,j})$ is a symmetric, zero-diagonal $n \times n$ matrix where the $(i,j)$th entry (for $i \neq j$) is $x_i x_j \sum_{r=1}^m \eta_{r,i} \eta_{r,j}$.
 Since $Z$ is symmetric in $x_1, \ldots, x_n$, we can assume WLOG that $|x_1| \ge |x_2| \ge \ldots \ge |x_n|$.
 For convenience, we define, like in \cite{NelsonNotes},

 to be the number of collisions between the nonzero entries of the $i$th column and the nonzero entries of the $j$th column.
-Now, the $(i,j)$th entry (for $i \neq j$) can be rewritten as $Q_{i,j}x_ix_j$.
+Now, the $(i,j)$th entry of $A$ (for $i \neq j$) can be written as $Q_{i,j}x_ix_j$.

-Our method to prove Lemma~$\ref{mybound}$ resolves the issues imposed by directly applying the approach in \cite{NelsonNotes}.
-We derive the following moment bound on quadratic forms of Rademachers\footnote{Lata{\l}a\cite{LatalaChaos} provides a tight bound on the moments of $\sigma^T A \sigma$, and, in fact, on the moments of quadratic forms of much more general random variables.
-However, his proof is quite complicated, and his bound is more difficult to apply to this setting, though the bound can be used in a black box to generate a slightly messier solution.
-Our simplified bound, though much weaker in the general case, is sufficiently tight in this setting and has a cleaner proof.} that yields tighter guarantees than the Hanson-Wright bound yields for $\norm{Z}_p$: \begin{lem} If $A= (a_{i,j})$ is a symmetric square $n \times n$ matrix s and zero diagonal, $\left\{\sigma_i \right\}_{i \in [n]}$ is a set of independent Rademachers, and $1 \le q \le n$, then
+As discussed in Section 3.2, we cannot apply the Hanson-Wright bound to tightly analyze $\norm{Z}_p$ and thus require a separate treatment of Rademachers.
+We derive the following moment bound on quadratic forms of Rademachers\footnote{As mentioned before, Lata{\l}a \cite{LatalaChaos} provides a tight bound on the moments of $\sigma^T A \sigma$ (and on the moments of more general quadratic forms).
+However, his bound consists of terms that are difficult to analyze when the quadratic form coefficients are random variables.
+Moreover, his proof is quite complicated, though the bound can be used in a black box to generate a much messier solution (by unravelling some of his proof to avoid the operator-norm-like term).} that yields tighter guarantees than the Hanson-Wright bound yields for $\norm{Z}_p$: \begin{lemma} If $A= (a_{i,j})$ is a symmetric square $n \times n$ matrix with zero diagonal, $\left\{\sigma_i \right\}_{i \in [n]}$ is a set of independent Rademachers, and $q \ge 1$, then